-In order to clarify the definition of I{GX}^2 in the MR context we refer to Figure 1.
-The solid black dots show a scatter plot of the SNP-outcome association estimates (the $\hat{\Gamma}$ s) versus the true SNPexposure associations (the γ s).
+versus the true SNP-exposure associations (the ys).
 The hollow black dots show the SNP-outcome association estimates versus the SNP-exposure association estimates (the $\hat{\gamma}$ s).
 In practice, we only observe the hollow black dots (estimate versus estimate).
-The horizontal dashed lines centred at each solid black dot represents the region within which we would expect to find the estimate $\hat{\gamma}j$ (hollow black dot) with 95% probability, given that it is generated from equation (1).
+The horizontal dashed lines centred at each solid black dot represents the region within which we would expect to find the estimate $\hat{\gamma}i$ (hollow black dot) with 95% probability, given that it is generated from equation (1).
 These lines are proportional in length to the standard error of each SNP-exposure association estimate.
 Note that there is variation in the length of the dashed lines, because each SNP-exposure standard error is unique, depending on factors such as allele frequency.
-The I{GX}^2 statistic represents the true variance of the SNP-exposure associations, σ{γ}^2 (or spread of black dots) divided by the variance of the SNP-exposure association estimates, $\sigma{\gamma}^2 + s^2$ (or spread of hollow black dots).
+The I{GX}^2 statistic represents the true variance of the SNPexposure associations, σ{v}^{2} (or spread of black dots) divided by the variance of the SNP-exposure association estimates, $\sigma_v^2 + s^2$ (or spread of hollow black dots).

-The I{GX}^2 statistic therefore offers a convenient interpretation: When the underlying SNP-exposure associations are sufficiently heterogeneous, and the uncertainty in the SNP-exposure association estimates is small in comparison to this underlying variability, I{GX}^2 will be close to 1 and the attenuation due to NOME violation will be negligible.
+The I{GX}^2 statistic therefore offers a convenient interpretation.
+When the underlying SNP-exposure associations are sufficiently heterogeneous, and the uncertainty in the SNPexposure association estimates is small in comparison with this underlying variability, I{GX}^2 will be close to 1 and the attenuation due to NOME violation will be negligible.
 If the underlying associations are generally similar in magnitude, or if their estimates are relatively imprecise (or both), then I{GX}^2 could be much less than 1 and the attenuation will be severe.
 An I{GX}^2 statistic of 0.9 provides the assurance that the likely bias in $\hat{\beta}{1E}$ due to measurement error is around 10% of the true value of β .
 This is, equivalent to the assurance provided by an F-statistic of 10 in traditional IV analyses.